Nelson's OT goal lifts Islanders past Maple Leafs 6-5

-NEW YORK (AP) -- Brock Nelson's second goal of the game at 2:42 of overtime lifted the New York Islanders to a 6-5 victory over the Toronto Maple Leafs on Monday night.
+Brock Nelson's second goal of the game at 2:42 of overtime lifted the Islanders to a 6-5 victory over the Maple Leafs on Monday night.

 Trailing 5-4 late in the third period, the Islanders pulled goalie Thomas Greiss and tied it on Andrew Ladd's deflection with 1:29 left.

+''We did a good job staying in the game,'' Nelson said. ''There was never doubt in here.
+We never got down.''

-Josh Bailey had a goal and two assists, Ryan Strome a goal and an assist, and Nikolay Kulemin also scored for the Islanders.
+Josh Bailey had a goal and two assists, Ryan Strome contributed a goal and an assist, and Nikolay Kulemin also scored for the Islanders.
 New York stopped a two-game skid and improved to 6-0-2 in its last eight at home.

 On the winning goal, Nelson got a pass from Bailey and beat Toronto goalie Frederik Andersen on the blocker side.
 That gave the Islanders their first win this season in a game they trailed after two periods (1-12-2).

-Auston Matthews, Mitchell Marner, Nikita Soshnikov, Zach Hyman and William Nylander scored for Toronto, which finished 2-4-0 on a season-high six-game trip.
-Morgan Rielly had three assists and Nikita Zaitsev added two.

-Nylander, who had his first career hat trick in a win at Boston on Saturday night, had given Toronto a 5-4 lead with 2:01 left in regulation when took a pass from Rielly and beat Greiss on the blocker side.
+William Nylander, who had his first career hat trick in a win at Boston on Saturday night, had given Toronto a 5-4 lead with 2:01 left in regulation when took a pass from Morgan Rielly and beat Greiss on the blocker side.

-Ladd tied it with his 12th goal.
+Ladd tied it with his 12th goal just 32 seconds later.

+''The air kind of came out of us when they got their fifth for a quick second, but the bench got right back at it,'' Islanders interim coach Doug Weight said. ''There's a lot of belief on the bench right now, they feel good about themselves and when you can find ways to win games like this, it's crucial.''

+Auston Matthews, Mitchell Marner, Nikita Soshnikov and Zach Hyman also scored for Toronto, which finished 2-4-0 on a season-high six-game trip.
+Rielly had three assists.

+The Islanders fell behind 4-2 midway through the second period before Nelson cut the deficit in half with his 12th of the season.
+He got a pass from Strome from behind the net and chipped it past Andersen from the left side.

+''We got better as the game went on,'' Weight said. ''We were a step behind a little bit on the forecheck and we were letting them dictate a lot early, and then I think we kind of just got a little (angry) and we got charged up ... and we seemed to gain some energy.''

-Bailey made it 4-all with 6 1/2 minutes remaining on rebound for his 11th.
+Bailey tied it with 6 1/2 minutes.
 It marked the third straight game the Islanders evened it after trailing 4-3 going into the third period.

-They lost 5-4 at Detroit on Friday night, and then by the same score in overtime at home to Carolina on Saturday.
+They lost 5-4 at Detroit on Friday night, and then by the same score in overtime at home against Carolina on Saturday.

+''We try to preach that no matter what happens in a game, we are resilient,'' Ladd said.
-Marner put the Maple Leafs ahead 3-2 in the second period off a centering pass through traffic from Tyler Bozak for his 14th goal at 5:12.

-With Rielly off for holding on the game's first penalty, Hyman scored short-handed as he brought the puck up the left side and fired it past Greiss' blocker at 9:34 for his eighth.
-It was Hyman's third short-handed score of the season, and the Maple Leafs' fifth.
+Marner put the Maple Leafs ahead 3-2 in the second period with his 14th goal at 5:12.
+Hyman got his third short-handed goal of the season at 9:34, bringing the puck up the left side and firing it past Greiss' blocker for his eighth.

-Strome scored 1:23 into the game as he brought the puck up the left side and knocked in the rebound of his own shot past Andersen for his eighth of the season.

-Matthews, stopped by Greiss on a point-blank attempt earlier in the period, gave the Maple Leafs a 2-1 lead.
-It was the rookie's team-high 24th.

-Kulemin tied it with 1:47 left in the opening period.
-Andersen made a pad save on a hard shot by Casey Cizikas, but Kulemin knocked in the rebound from in front for his ninth.
-It was his third goal in eight games against his former team.

 NOTES: Andersen has now given up 19 goals on 114 shots over his last four outings, including allowing three on eight shots over 11:12 at Dallas last Tuesday. ....
 Maple Leafs D Connor Carrick played in his 100th career game. ...
 The Islanders also won the teams' first meeting, 5-1 here on Oct.
 30. The teams conclude the season series Feb.
 14 at Toronto. ...
-The Islanders, 6-10-4 on the road this season, play 21 of their last 31 games away from Barclays Center. ...
-New York RW Cal Clutterbuck missed his second straight game with a lower-body injury sustained Friday night at Detroit.
+The Islanders, 6-10-4 on the road this season, play 21 of their last 31 games away from Barclays Center.

 UP NEXT

-Maple Leafs: Host Dallas on Tuesday in the opener of a four-game trip.
+Maple Leafs: Host Dallas on Tuesday in the opener of a four-game homestand.

 Islanders: At Philadelphia on Thursday night.